Wainuiomata: History

-Wainuiomata occupies a basin at the headwaters of the Wainuiomata River, between the eastern Hutt hills and the Orongorongo Range.
+Wainuiomata occupies a basin at the headwaters of the Wainuiomata River, between the eastern Hutt hills and the Ōrongorongo Range.
 There are conflicting reports about the evidence of Māori occupation of the basin prior to European settlement.
-One source says there is evidence Māori were in Wainuiomata from the moa-hunting period and the iwi Rangitane, Ngāti Ira and Kahungunu were all settled there.
+One source says there is evidence Māori were in Wainuiomata from the moa-hunting period and the iwi Rangitāne, Ngāti Ira and Kahungunu were all settled there.
 The earliest European settlements grew up around the river, where timber mills supplied the Wellington region when the demand was great in the 1850s and '60s.
 Today this area is known as "The Village" or "Homedale".
+In the 1850s Sir William Fitzherbert started a flax-milling business in the north of the valley, but this proved economically unviable.
 The isolated location of Wainuiomata proved a problem for early settlers.
-Narrow hill-routes into the settlement were the only access during the 1850s and 1860s.
+Narrow hill routes into the settlement were the only access during the 1850s and 1860s.
 By the end of the 19th century there were two roads in the valley: Main Road and Fitzherbert Road (known locally as "Swamp Road").

-The town's economy in these early days largely depended on timber milling from the forests around the Wainuiomata River.
-In the 1850s Sir William Fitzherbert started a flax-milling business in the north of the valley, but this proved economically unviable.

 In 1866 the Methodist Wainuiomata Coast Road Church was built on land donated by settler Richard Prouse.
-The oldest Methodist church and the third-oldest church in the Wellington region, it was used for regular services until the congregation outgrew it and moved to the new St Stephens Church in 1957.
+The oldest Methodist church and the third-oldest church in the Wellington region, it was used for regular services until the congregation outgrew it and moved to the new St Stephens Church in 1958.

 With the clearing of the forests, sheep- and dairy-farming became an important part of the local economy.
 The settlement started to grow in the 1920s.

 In 1928 Wainui-o-Mata Development Limited formed for the purpose of developing the Wainuiomata Valley through the acquisition of 1,600 hectares (4,000 acres) of land, its subdivision and its sale as residential lots.
-An important part of the project involved the construction of the Wainuiomata Tunnel linking the Hutt Valley and Wainuiomata Valley for improving access to the new settlement.
+An important part of the project involved the construction of the Wainuiomata Tunnel which would link the Hutt Valley and Wainuiomata Valley and improve access to the new settlement.
 Construction of the tunnel commenced in 1932, but the Depression brought a halt to construction, with many investors in the company losing money.
 The tunnel was never completed.